HudsonWu/linuxStudying/README.md

-# VimStudying
+# linuxStudying
-Recording process of vim studying
+Recording process of linux studying
+This are the following:
+1. vim
+2. ssh
+3. git

+and so on